 - b) Liberty Mutual Insurance Company asserted a claim against Kirkness for unpaid premium of US\$142,374 plus interest, costs of suit and attorney's fees.
 The amount in dispute is included in accounts payable and accrued liabilities.
 Management is in the process of settling the matter without further litigation. - c) On February 13, 2013, the Company was served with a Notice of Civil Claim by Bill Jefferies, CuMoCo's former Chief Financial Officer, Corporate Secretary and director, relating to management fees that Mr. Jefferies has alleged are owed to him in the amount of \$107,510.
 The Company disputes the amount is payable.
-Subsequent to June 30, 2013, the Company filed a Notice of Civil Claim against Mr. Jefferies and other former members of management (Subsequent Events). - d) The Company has received an invoice for \$77,705 from a supplier of drill supplies and has disputed this invoice.
-The drill supplies were shipped directly by the supplier to a Mexican company owned by a former officer and director of the Company.
-The outcome of this matter is not yet determinable.
+Subsequent to June 30, 2013, the Company filed a Notice of Civil Claim against Mr. Jefferies and other former members of management (Subsequent Events). - d) In the year ended June 30, 2013, the Company received an invoice for \$77,705 from Multi-Power Products Ltd., a supplier of drill supplies, and disputed this invoice.
+The drill supplies were shipped directly by the supplier to a Mexican company owned by a former director and officer of the Company.
+Subsequent to March 31, 2014, Kirkness and the Company were served with a Notice of Civil Claim by the supplier.